Telehealth consultation apps and virtual services

 yellow unaunahi tile

-Telehealth consultation apps are online tools enabling you to consult with a doctor, nurse, psychologist or other healthcare provider virtually (not in person), through your phone or computer.
+Telehealth consultation apps are online tools that allow you to have an appointment with a doctor, nurse, psychologist or other healthcare provider virtually (not in person), through your phone or computer.
 It’s sometimes called an e-consultation.
 Read more about telehealth.

 How to prepare for your appointment